-- 9. All the data about the design projects delivered to the Client must be stored in a Common Data Environment (CDE).
-RB Rail AS is the owner of this platform Bentley ProjectWise Connect Edition.
-All the information which shall be submitted to the Client must also be stored within this platform. - 10.
+- All the data about the design projects delivered to the Client must be stored in a Common Data Environment (CDE).
+CDE shall be mutually agreed on based on the Electronic Document Management System (EDMS) used by the Client. - 10.
 All the data is stored within a data source and access to this data shall be granted as required and requested by the Client.
 A separate process must be established how the access rights are granted to the General Contractor. - 11.
 It is required that all of the technical documentation about the project during the Construction stage and Handover stage must be stored in the repository and all of the up-to-date information is stored in this data repository.
 The information uploaded to Clients/RB Rail CDE shall be done using the system/prepared tools/forms.
 All the data required by the national legislation must be included, organized and must be digitally signed by the responsible expert.

 - 12. Additionally, must be included: - 12.1.
 As-built 3D and BIM models according the LOI and LOG requirements for the respective stage; - 12.2.
 As-built laser scanning and/or photogrammetry data according to the contract and geodetic requirements set by the Client; - 12.3.
 Attribute data about the as-built assets.
 See more information in "5.2 Workflows and process of digital construction ADD" - 13.
 In order for the General Contractor to access the information, they must allocate financial and human resources.
 The financial resources in order to access the platform, must include named user license for each user accessing the system.
 How many named users the General Contractor allocates for usage of the platform is up the General Contractor, but it must ensure that the information flow is realized in a timely manner and the information is updated on regular basis as stipulated in the Contract and Technical Specification.
 The exact list of all named users using and accessing the platform must be agreed with the RB Rail/Client directly. - 14.
-Indicative 1 license costs as of year 2022 for accessing RB Rail's/Clients CDE are as follows: - 14.1.
-VISA license cost for ProjectWise CONNECT Edition ~1000 EUR/user/year - 14.2.
+Indicative1 license costs as of year 2022 for accessing RB Rail's/Clients CDE are as follows:

+14.1.
+VISA license cost for ProjectWise CONNECT Edition ~1000 EUR/user/year

+- 14.2.
 PASSPORT license cost for ProjectWise CONNECT Edition ~300 EUR/user/year - 15.
 This is an indicative table, which describes the general functionalities for each of the services as of year 2022.
 The General Contractor is responsible for evaluating the amount of each licenses required for the performance of the required tasks.

-&lt;sup>1 The license cost has indicative nature and exact prices shall be quoted from the vendor
+1 The license cost has indicative nature and exact prices shall be quoted from the vendor

-ProjectWise Services Service Accessed Through Capabilities CONNECTIONS Passport Design Integration Visa Share Share and access files √ 7 CONNECT Center View models View and markup I View models ✓ ✓ View and markup PDFs ✓ ✓ Access and save from engineering applications ✓ ✓ 365 Services Deliverables Management CONNECT Center Receive, send, and manage transmittals, submittals, RFIs ✓ ✓ Issues Resolution CONNECT Center Report, manage, and resolve issues ✓ ✓ Forms CONNECT Center Collect, manage, view, and approve field data ✓ ✓ Project Insights CONNECT Center Gain insights on past, current, and future performance ✓ ✓ Collaboration Review and approve workflows ✓ ✓ Collaboration Services D1444/ Read-only access to Design Integration content ✓ ✓ Collaboration Services ProjectWise Web Check in/out with Design Integration content ✓ ✓ Collect data in the field ✓ ✓ Implement project delivery workflows ✓ Design Integration Integrate engineering applications ✓ Automate title block generation ✓ Design Integration Desired Miss Frances Manage dependencies and references ✓ Services ProjectWise Explorer Manage drafting, modeling, project, and industry standards ards ✓ Manage workspaces ✓ Create and manage specifications Leverage delta file transfer and caching Create and manage specifications ✓ ✓
+ProjectWise Services ProjectWise Service Capabilities CONNECTIONS Passport Design Integration Visa Share Share and access files ✓ \checkmark CONNECT Center View models ✓ \checkmark CONNECT Center View and markup PDFs ✓ \checkmark Access and save from engineering applications \checkmark \checkmark 365 Services Deliverables Management CONNECT Center Receive, send, and manage transmittals, submittals, RFIs \checkmark \checkmark Issues Resolution CONNECT Center Report, manage, and resolve issues ✓ ✓ Forms CONNECT Center Collect, manage, view, and approve field data \checkmark \checkmark Project Insights CONNECT Center Gain insights on past, current, and future performance ✓ ✓ Collaboration Review and approve workflows ✓ √ D 1 447 147 1 Read-only access to Design Integration content ✓ ✓ Collaboration Services ProjectWise Web Check in/out with Design Integration content ✓ ✓ Collect data in the field ✓ \checkmark Implement project delivery workflows √ Design Integration Integrate engineering applications ✓ Automate title block generation \checkmark Design Integration Manage dependencies and references ✓ Services ProjectWise Explorer Manage drafting, modeling, project, and industry standards ✓ Manage workspaces ✓ Create and manage specifications ✓ Leverage delta file transfer and caching ✓